shd101wyy/vscode-markdown-preview-enhanced/README.md

 # VSCode `markdown-preview-enhanced` with [litvis](http://litvis.org/)

-> If you want to try out `litvis`, we temporary recommend you to use [Atom package](https://github.com/gicentre/markdown-preview-enhanced-with-litvis) as it is a bit more mature.

 This project is a fork of [`vscode-markdown-preview-enhanced`](https://github.com/shd101wyy/markdown-preview-enhanced), which is a popular [VSCode extension](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) for previewing markdown files.
 Most of the code in this fork is inherited from the upstream repository and is thus courtesy of [@shd101wyy](https://github.com/shd101wyy) and other [contributors](https://github.com/shd101wyy/vscode-markdown-preview-enhanced/graphs/contributors) to `vscode-markdown-preview-enhanced`.